On Pl\"ucker Equations Characterizing Grassmann Cones

-{ Polynomial solutions to the KP hierarchy are known to be parametrized by a cone over an infinite-dimensional Grassmann variety.
-Using the notion of {\em Schubert derivations} on a Grassmann algebra, we encode the classical Pl\"ucker equations of Grassmannians of $r$-dimensional subspaces in a formula whose limit for $r\sra \infty$ coincides with the KP hierarchy phrased in terms of vertex operators.}
+\abstract { \,The KP hierarchy (after Kadomtsev and Petshiasvily) is a system of infinitely many PDEs in Lax form defining a universal family of iso-spectral deformation of an ordinary linear differential operator.
+It is a classical result due to Sato's japanese school that the rational solutions to the KP hierarchy are parametrized by a cone over an infinite-dimensional Grassmann variety.
+The present survey will revisit this fact from the point of view of {\em Schubert derivations} on a Grassmann algebra.
+These enable to encode the classical Pl\"ucker equations of Grassmannians of $r$-dimensional subspaces in a formula whose limit for $r\sra \infty$ coincides with the KP hierarchy, phrased in terms of vertex operators, showing in particular how the latter is intimately related to Schubert calculus.}